-For more details on which procedure to use on which scenarios, you can read the article on PROC TABULATE versus PROC REPORT.
+For more details on which procedure to use in which scenarios, you can read the article on PROC TABULATE versus PROC REPORT.

-The 3 statements are necessary for every Proc Tabulate step.
+The three statements are necessary for every Proc Tabulate step.

 |CLASS||The CLASS statement is used to form groups within rows and columns.|

 |VAR||The VAR statements include the numeric variables which need to be summarized.|

 The TABLE statement is the most important statement for the PROC TABULATE step.
 It has dimensions and definitions within those dimensions.

 The tables generated by TABULATE can have up to three dimensions to their definition: page, row, and column.